cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 The
 [session.install](https://nox.thea.codes/en/stable/config.html#nox.sessions.Session.install)
-method uses [pip](https://pip.pypa.io/) to install packages into the virtual environments created by Nox.
+method installs packages into the virtual environment via [pip](https://pip.pypa.io/).
 By default, we run Flake8 on three locations: the package source tree, the test suite, and `noxfile.py` itself.
-But you can override this by passing specific source files to Nox, separated from Nox's own options by `--`.
+You can override this by passing specific source files, separated from Nox's own options by `--`.

 Flake8 glues together several tools.
 Each message is assigned an error code, prefixed by one or more letters.
 These prefixes group the errors into so-called